anaximeno/todo/README.md

 ## Description

-It uses sqlite to store the todos from the user and supports operation to add, remove, read, or update any task or todo list added to the app.
+It uses sqlite to store the todos from the user and supports operation to add, remove, read, or update any task or todo added to the app.

 <!--
 ## Visuals